Supranational union: Origin as a legal concept

 The Founding Fathers of the European Community and the present European Union said that supranationalism was the cornerstone of the governmental system.
 This is enshrined in the Europe Declaration made on 18 April 1951, the same day as the European Founding Fathers signed the Treaty of Paris.

 "By the signature of this Treaty, the participating Parties give proof of their determination to create the first supranational institution and that thus they are laying the true foundation of an organised Europe.
 This Europe remains open to all nations.
 We profoundly hope that other nations will join us in our common endeavour."

 This declaration of principles that included their judgement for the necessary future developments was signed by Konrad Adenauer (West Germany), Paul van Zeeland and Joseph Meurice (Belgium), Robert Schuman (France), Count Sforza (Italy), Joseph Bech (Luxembourg), and Dirk Stikker and Jan van den Brink (The Netherlands).
-It was made to recall future generations to their historic duty of uniting Europe based on liberty and democracy under the rule of law.
+It was made to remind future generations of their historic duty of uniting Europe based on liberty and democracy under the rule of law.
 Thus, they viewed the creation of a wider and deeper Europe as intimately bound to the healthy development of the supranational or Community system.

 This Europe was open to all nations who were free to decide, a reference/or an invitation and encouragement of liberty to the Iron Curtain countries.
 The term supranational does not occur in succeeding treaties, such as the Treaties of Rome, the Maastricht Treaty, the Treaty of Nice or the Constitutional Treaty or the very similar Treaty of Lisbon.